bemoje/bemoje-node-util/docs/classes/StringStream.md

 ▸ **wrap**(`stream`): [`StringStream`](/docs/classes/StringStream.md)

-Prior to Node.js 0.10, streams did not implement the entire `stream` module API as it is currently defined.
+Prior to Node.js 0.10, streams did not implement the entire `node:stream`module API as it is currently defined.
 (See `Compatibility` for more information.)

 When using an older Node.js library that emits `'data'` events and has a [pause](/docs/classes/StringStream.md#pause) method that is advisory only, the`readable.wrap()` method can be used to create a `Readable` stream that uses